ChristianPritz/paw_statistics/README.md

 | detectron2 build failed | Ensure PyTorch and CUDA versions match and a C/C++ build toolchain (nvcc, gcc/clang, build essentials) is available.
 Consider using a pre-built wheel for your platform. |
 | opencv import error | The repo uses opencv-python-headless; try `pip install opencv-python-headless` or `pip install --upgrade opencv-python-headless`. |
 | GPU not detected | Check NVIDIA drivers and CUDA toolkit; run `python -c "import torch; print(torch.cuda.is_available())"` |

 ---

-## Requirements
-The repository includes a `requirements.txt` with core Python dependencies (numpy, pandas, scipy, matplotlib, scikit-learn, pycircstat, opencv-python-headless).
-Use the virtual environment steps above to isolate installs.

----